What Are Dental Veneers & How Do They Work?

-The downside to this veneers procedure is that composite isn’t as durable as porcelain is, so they’re at a greater risk of chipping.
+The downside to this veneer procedure is that composite isn’t as durable as porcelain veneers are, so they’re at a greater risk of chipping.
 Plus, the opaque hue of the material doesn’t look as natural as porcelain does.

 All of that being said, composite chairside veneers are a great option if you only need to fix one or two teeth as quickly as possible.
-Plus, they’re more affordable than porcelain designs.
+Plus, they’re more affordable than porcelain veneers.

 3) No-Prep Veneers

-A lesser-known alternative to porcelain and composite veneers is the no-prep design.
-These lab made veneers are crafted from a durable laminate material and bond directly on top of your unaltered tooth enamel.
+A lesser-known alternative to traditional porcelain veneers and composite veneers is the no-prep design.
+These dental lab-made veneers are crafted from a durable laminate material and bond directly on top of your unaltered tooth enamel.
 The advantage of no-prep veneers is that there is no drilling necessary and they are completely reversible.
 So, if you want to remove them later on, you can, and you won’t have to immediately replace them like you would with another type of veneer.
-The downside is that not everyone qualifies for them, since they can make some people’s teeth look bulky.
+The downside to removable veneers is that not everyone qualifies for them since they can make some people’s teeth look bulky.

 Which Type Is Best And Why?